Medical clinic shuttering after province cuts payments for virtual care | CBC News

 Front of Yonge Township Mayor Roger Hayley said the clinic doesn't just serve Mallorytown, but the entire region.

 "It's an emergency situation," he said.
 "Jan.
-20 it shuts down and where are they gonna go next?"
+20 it shuts down and where are they going to go next?"

 Hayley also said the thousands of patient visits at the clinic helps lessen the load at the emergency department at Brockville General Hospital, which is a 20-minute drive away.